vuejs/docs/src/guide/essentials/template-refs.md

 <div class="composition-api">

-When `ref` is used inside `v-for`, the corrensponding ref should contain an Array value, which will be populated with the elements after mount:
+When `ref` is used inside `v-for`, the corresponding ref should contain an Array value, which will be populated with the elements after mount:

 ```vue
 <script setup>